heroku-examples/heroku-tdx25-minihack-instructions/README.md

 4. **Grant Permissions to the Heroku Application**

     Ensure the Agent user has permission to invoke the Heroku application imported above.
-Search for **Permission Set Groups** under **Setup** and open the `TDX25 Minihacks Agent Access` permission set group.
-Add the `ActionsService` permission set to the group.

-    >  **TEMPORARY STEP REMOVE FOR TDX:** If the above **Permission Set Group** does not exist in your org, locate the `ActionsService` permission set and click *Manage Assignments*, then search for and add the `EinsteinServiceAgent User` user.
+Locate the `ActionsService` permission set and click *Manage Assignments*, then search for and add the `EinsteinServiceAgent User` user and assign.

 5. **Deploy to Your Salesforce Org**